-From rising sea levels and severe weather events to shifting agricultural seasons and increased exposure to disease, the world is feeling the impacts of climate change.
-Its worst consequences fall increasingly on vulnerable communities, those who have contributed the least to climate change but yet suffer the most.
-This is a human-made problem that cries out for a human solution in the form of fully engaged leaders, advocates and citizens working together to save our planet from devastation of climate change.
+From severe weather events to increased exposure to disease, the world is feeling the impacts of climate change.
+Its worst consequences fall increasingly on vulnerable communities, those who have contributed the least to the problem.